atlas0fd00m/CanCat/README.md

 c.saveSession
 ```

-(Start with the functions that start with "print" to get familiar with the toolset.)

-Hack fun!

 ## CAN-in-the-Middle
 CAN-in-the-Middle is another way to utilize your CanCat.
 It requires two CAN shields
 on one arduino.
 One of the CAN shields needs to be modified so that the CS pin of the
 MCP2515 CAN controller is on D10, rather than D9.
 This is accomplished by cutting a